 How to Determine Your Attachment Style

 The image below outlines four styles of attachment: Secure, Anxious, Avoidant or Fearful.
-Your attachment style is shaped by your childhood attachment history, especially your early experiences prior to age five.
+Your attachment style is shaped by your childhood attachment history, by the attachment bond modeled by your parents or primary caregivers, by early intimate relationships and any attachment injuries you may have experienced.

 Secure: If your early experiences consisted of comfort, care and love in times of emotional need, you are more likely to have a secure attachment style.